kaiyaraby/hacktheclimate/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
 The aim of this project is to present a framework for resource assessment, to enable to developers to use environmental data to identify high-value locations for wind farms.

-The models are created using over 16Gb of combined environmental data from Vestas Climate Libary and HubOcean.
+The user can select an area over which to assess several KPIs such as Annual Energy Yield, Expected Downtime and Operation and Maintenance Cost per kW per year.
+These may be assessed quickly, over a very large area, to allow comparison of potential sites.

+These models combine traditional estimates with a Discrete Time Markov Chain Model capturing the behaviour and stochasticity of weather conditions, trained on over 16 GB of combined environmental data from the Vestas Climate Library and HubOcean.
+Traditionally, to incorporate the true variability of weather conditions, Monte Carlo simulations are often employed.
+However, these are computationally complex and limit the area over which resource, especially complex estimates such as Downtime, AEP, or O&M cost could be calculated.
+Through implementation of a number of novel computationally efficient models we have enabled calculation of these estimates quickly over large areas.
+The incorporation of this model allows for accurate estimation of weather delays and associated downtime, without compromising efficiency.

+The user may also produce a more in-depth analysis based on conditions at a single point, and compare change in conditions over time.
 The user can select an area over which to assess several KPIs including:
 - Wind speed
   - Mean